oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

-FLAC stands for Free Lossless Audio Codec, an audio format similar to MP3, but lossless, meaning that audio is compressed in FLAC without any loss in quality.
+FLAC stands for Free Lossless Audio Codec, an audio format similar to MP3, but lossless, meaningthat audio is compressed in FLAC without any loss in quality.

-**URL**
+**More Information**

 https://xiph.org/flac/

 **Available Versions**::

     1.3.3-GCCcore-11.2.0
+    1.3.3-GCCcore-10.2.0
     1.3.3-GCCcore-10.3.0
-    1.3.3-GCCcore-10.2.0

 FLAIR